 Contractor and its employees shall sign an acknowledgement to abide by jail and detention center policies.
 Contractor shall not violate the County's conflict of interest policy in the hiring of employees.

-Page 9 of 96 Exhibit A Contractor understands that the County reserves the exclusive right to grant, deny, or revoke access to the WBCF.
+Contractor understands that the County reserves the exclusive right to grant, deny, or revoke access to the WBCF.
 Any Contractor employee in violation of the facility's security regulations may be denied access to the facility, in which case, Contractor shall provide alternate personnel to supply the contracted services, subject to the approval of County.